Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   Tool: Tool index 0 to 9.
 The default value is 0.
   The optional parameters CoordType, User, and Tool are ignored if the User sends the node to run again.

+- Return:
+  ErrorID,{},MoveJog(axisID,CoordType=typeValue,User=index,Tool=index);
+  If ErrorID is -1, it indicates that the set user coordinate index or tool coordinate index does not exist

 - Supporting port: 30003

 - Example